Southeast Missouri State University’s Academic Policies outlines the admissions process and academic procedures to be adopted campus-wide.

 - Present a minimum overall GPA of 2.50.

-- Present a minimum major GPA of 2.50 with a “C” or higher in every course in the Sport Management major and Business Administration minor as outlined in the degree requirements in the Undergraduate BULLETIN.
+- Present a minimum major GPA of 2.50 with a “C” or higher in every course in the Sport Management major, Business minor, and Recreation Management Track as outlined in the degree requirements in the Undergraduate BULLETIN.

 - Completion of the exit survey at the end of SM 470.